dab2020/JF-secure/ReadMe.md

 ## Getting Started

 To get a local copy up and running follow these simple steps.
-Clone the repo and make changes by editing the code primarily the JF-Secure.vb.
-A Visual Studio Solution is provided for easy setup.
+Clone the repo and enter the JF-Secure RW directory from there open up the Visual Studio (2022) Solution

 ### Prerequisites
-* A Custom Domain (ideally using Dynamic DNS)
+* A Custom Domain (Ideally using Dynamic DNS)
 * Port 80 & 443 forwarded to the Server
 * Exemption in the firewall for port 80 & 443
 * Remote access allowed in Jellyfin

 ### Installation
-## Note
-<b>A remnant of the python script days, Though this is not required, it is good practice </b>
-It was brought to my attention in issue #2 that you may require Visual Studio redistributables, that can be downloaded from <a href="https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170">Microsoft's Official Site </a>
 1. Download the latest release
 2. Run the installer
 3. Click the shortcut on the desktop
-4. Click yes, when it askes if this is your first time running the program
-5. The Program will ask some questions i.e. domain and address of the Jellyfin Server.
+4. The Program will ask some questions i.e. domain and address of the Jellyfin Server.
 6. The Program will perform some background Tasks and then You are all set to go.
+That may require Admin Privelieges, Click yes to allow those.
 7. The service automatically starts in the background upon system start.

+### Uninstalling
+1. Open up JF-Secure
+2. When Prompted enter 2 (The option for uninstalling Service)
+3. Close the Program
+4. Run the Uninstaller

+### Manually Creating a Backup
+As of now the BackUp Create Function is flawed so you need to create a manual backup
+1. Enter the Install Directory of JF-Secure
+2. Find the Caddyfile
+3. Copy it to your desired destination
+4. Rename it to backup.jfsbk
+You can now use this to restore your Installation

 <!-- USAGE EXAMPLES -->